Seton Hall’s Accelerated B.S.N. at GCU

 Must the prerequisite courses be completed in a certain time period before beginning the program?

-However for entrance into the Fall 2017 cohort, the following courses must have been taken with the last five years: Human Anatomy & Physiology I, Human Anatomy & Physiology II, Organic Chemistry, Microbiology, Statistics, and Nutrition.
+The following courses must have been taken with the last five years: Human Anatomy & Physiology I, Human Anatomy & Physiology II, Organic Chemistry, Microbiology, and Nutrition.

 What is the deadline for applying?